 Some time ago i have written an article about it.
 Check it out, you maybe find some answers http://stylebykarro.blogspot.com/2011/06/price-or-quality.html

-Take your time to read it :)posted almost 3 years ago
+Take your time to read it :)posted about 3 years ago

 i tthink its better to spend more on staples that can be used in several outfits.